koma5/bH5/README.md

 Don't use this.
 It's not stable.
 If you don't believe me have a look inside [bugs.md](./bugs.md)

 ## blauerHimmel
 Translated into English blauer Himmel means blue sky.
 And blue sky is best for a good GPS fix.
-This is no my first attempt to.
-Back in 2012 a few friends and me we tried to build a tracking platform [blauerHimmel](https://github.com/koma5/blauerHimmel) with arduinos GPS receivers and a lot of brute force PHP without any frameworks.
+This was not my first attempt.
+Back in 2012 a few friends and me tried to build a tracking platform [blauerHimmel](https://github.com/koma5/blauerHimmel) with arduinos GPS receivers and a lot of brute force PHP without any frameworks.
 This is, mockingly attempt 5  hence the name *bH5*.